 Since these foods are healthy and keto-friendly, you should have no trouble including them in your diet.

-Speaking of that, the quality of your food is also key for healthy estrogen levels.
+The quality of your food is also crucial for healthy estrogen levels.

 Avoiding processed foods and sugar helps ensure your body functions optimally and has everything it needs to produce enough estrogen.